 Friends of Connecticut Libraries is dedicated to helping Connecticut residents realize their full potential.
 Lives are enriched through a lifelong relationship with ideas, art, literature, information and technology.
 Through FOCL’s efforts, Friends groups will help support their libraries, thereby enhancing the cultural, educational and career opportunities available to Connecticut residents.
 Friends of Libraries groups will become a real force to be reckoned with.

-Vice-President: Pam Monahan, Prospect
+President: Pam Monahan, Prospect

 Secretary: Laura Riley, Simsbury